adlh/fe-example-with-angular/TASKS.md

 ### Task 2 (moderate) Build a `search` module and a search component to filter items.

 1) Extend the `DataService` `fetch` method to be able to filter $data through the `options` parameter.
-For example, the options parameter could like this:
+For example, the options parameter could look like this:

  ```typescript
 interface FetchOptions {